 It is important that you arrange a buildings insurance policy to cover the cost of rebuilding your home if it is damaged or destroyed, plus to provide cover for the cost of damage to the exterior of the property.

-It is usually compulsory to take out buildings insurance if you are planning to buy your home with a mortgage as most lenders will not offer a mortgage without adequate insurance cover.
+It is usually compulsory to take out buildings insurance if you are planning to buy your home with a mortgage as most lenders will not offer a mortgage without adequate property insurance cover.

 Buildings insurance differs from contents insurance in that it covers the exterior of the property, whereas contents insurance covers any possessions within the building.